NISH1001/mind-cave/_posts/2020-10-19-anxious-dream.markdown

 I am not sure.
 I am not sure.
 I am not sure.
 What the fuck am I doing with my life?
 Nothing matters!

-**This whole life seems to be an absurdly elaborated dream I can only hink about.**
+**This whole life seems to be an absurdly elaborated dream I can only think about.**

 4:37 am.
 I should head towards roof now for solitude and coffee and more “**over nurtured feelings”.**